s5uishida/simple_measurement_of_upf_performance/README.md

 # Simple Measurement of UPF Performance
 This describes simple performance measurements of several open source UPFs by using [PacketRusher](https://github.com/HewlettPackard/PacketRusher) as the performance measurement tool.
-For the latest measurement results, please see [Performance Measurement](https://github.com/s5uishida/sample_config_misc_for_mobile_network#performance_measurement).
 PacketRusher is also featured on [HPE Developer Blog](https://developer.hpe.com/blog/open-sourcing-packetrusher-a-5g-core-performance-tester/).

 **Note.
+In this measurement, the performance of eUPF was measured using the binary that outputs kernel logs for debugging, and so the performance of eUPF is significantly lower.
+Therefore, these measurement results are not useful.
+For the latest measurement results, please see [Performance Measurement](https://github.com/s5uishida/sample_config_misc_for_mobile_network#performance_measurement).**

-Performance measurement results are highly dependent on the measurement conditions.
+**Performance measurement results are highly dependent on the measurement conditions.
 These results are only examples of results under certain measurement conditions.
 And this is a very simple measurement, and according to [this comment](https://github.com/open5gs/open5gs/discussions/1780#discussioncomment-10853290), it doesn't seem to make much sense to measure between VMs.
 I hope it will serve as a reference for a simple configuration when measuring on real devices.**

 ---